 Translating her passion into personal action, Andrea is known for her personal educational projects.
 She has embarked upon a number of “eat local” experiments and then reported to the public on her experience.
 Among these are 90 Days on a Hawaii Island Diet and 30 Days on a Food Stamp Budget.

 Andrea is also a writer and storyteller.
-Her writing has been published in many Hawaii-based newspapers and magazines and online in national publications such as Elephant Journal and Spirituality and Health.
-As a storyteller, she has told stories live on-stage at The Moth in San Francisco, and has been a Master of Ceremonies for conferences and events.
+Her writing has been published in many Hawaii-based newspapers and magazines and online in national publications such as Spirituality and Health.
+As a storyteller, she has told stories live on-stage and has been a Master of Ceremonies for conferences and events.

 A native New Yorker, Andrea has been living and working in Hawaii since 1989.
 She is passionate about fitness, dancing, swimming in the ocean, devotional chanting, meditating and reading.